 Distance from Amsterdam by train: 30 minutes

-Best time to visit: Spring for canal-side festivities
+Best time to visit: Spring for canal-side terraces opening up

 Where to stay: